ibm-cloud-docs/pattern-oracle-rac-on-powervs/resiliency-considerations.md

 | Backup              | Frequency | Retention |
 | Full                | Weekly    | 5 Weeks   |
 | Incremental         | Daily     | 30 Days   |
-{: caption="Table 1.
-Database Backup and Retention Recommendations" caption-side="bottom"}
+{: caption="Database Backup and Retention Recommendations" caption-side="bottom"}

 For OS level, Veeam is recommended for backup.
 Veeam Agents for IBM AIX provide capabilities to backup and back up specific directories with files or individual files.